a7medsayed/url-monitor/README.md

 # url-monitor

 ## General info
-This project is simple URL monitor.
+This project is simple URL monitor application. users of this app can:
-* sign user up with email verification
+* sign up with email verification.
-* verfy your email
-* sign in with verified email
+* sign in with verified email.
-* use generated authorization token
-* you can add , edit  , pause , resume and delete url check
+* add , edit  , pause , resume and delete url check.
-* you will receieve an email whenever the url goes from up to down or vs versus.
+* receieve an email whenever the url goes from up to down or vs versus.

 # Pre-requisites
 - Install [Node.js](https://nodejs.org/en/) version 8.0.0